Afon Roe

-The Afon Roe is a small river in Snowdonia in north-west Wales.
+Afon Roe is a small river in Snowdonia, north-west Wales.

-Its tributary is the Afon Tafolog, which drains the eastern slopes of Drum, a mountain in the Carneddau range.
+Its tributary is Afon Tafolog, which drains the eastern slopes of Drum, a mountain in the Carneddau range.

 The river flows through the village of Rowen before joining the River Conwy.

 Course

-The river originates from several small streams on the southern slopes of Tal y Fan, to the east of Bwlch y Ddeufaen.
+The river originates from several small streams on the southern slopes of Tal y Fan, to the east of Bwlch-y-Ddeufaen.
 The highest of these streams originates approximately 480 meters up just south of the western summit of Tal y Fan.
 Other streams come from a little to the east and flow close to the old Poet's Stone (Maen y Bard).
 After following a southern course they join to form the river Ro.
-The Tafolog River, which gathers a number of mountain streams in the marshland near Bwlch y Deufaen, joins the river which then flows on a course in a north-eastern direction.
+The Tafolog river, which gathers a number of mountain streams in the marshland near Bwlch y Deufaen, joins the river which then flows on a course in a north-eastern direction.

 It flows through the village of Rowen and then makes a turn to flow in a southern direction.
 It goes under a bridge and past the village of Caerhun.
 It turns east again passing the site of the Roman fort of Canovium to flow into the River Conwy at the end.